What happens if there is a dispute about payment of nursery or school fees?

 Each case is highly fact-specific and early advice should be sought to help prepare the case and address issues anticipated to be raised by the other parent.

-During divorce proceedings, school fees orders can be made by the court in appropriate cases.
+During divorce proceedings or civil partnership dissolution, school fees orders can be made by the court in appropriate cases.

 They are considered as part of the financial remedy process and determined largely with reference to the ability of either or both parties to pay, once other financial obligations and responsibilities have been discharged, including child and spousal maintenance.

 The judge at any final hearing has wide discretion in deciding how to distribute the assets and income of a marriage.
 In applying that discretion, he or she will consider what are known as the 25 factors (s25 Matrimonial Causes Act 1973).
 These include:

 - The income and earning capacity of both parties now and in the foreseeable future